Skip to content

 Priority Source Description Example

-1 CLI Options Command-line flags --framework=sklearn
+1 CLI Options Command-line flags --deployment-config=http-flask

 3 Environment Variables Shell environment export AWS_REGION=us-east-1